Why Search Engine Optimisation Should Matter To You

 Internal links are often overlooked but can produce some quick wins with minimal effort.

-Why are internal links crucial to search engine optimization?
+Why are internal links crucial to search engine optimisation?

 Quoted directly from ahrefs, Google uses internal links to help discover new content.